-This is Mike Smith's site for teaching problem solving with computation to anyone in the world.
+The book teaches you to problem solve with computation.
+It is a better way to learn Python programming, including how to code with the help of generative AI.
 If you have zero background in computer science or the art of computer programming, but you want to learn, you've come to the right place.

 Each chapter in this book is a problem to be solved.
-As we tackle each, you'll learn fundamental concepts of computer science and how to express your ideas in the Python programming language.
+As you tackle each problem, you'll learn fundamental concepts of computer science and how to express your ideas in the Python programming language.
 Problem solving is a process, and through a carefully sequenced set of problems, you'll grow from novice to practitioner.
 This approach works because ideas and skills stick with you when you immediately see how they're useful.

-To dive deeper, I invite you to read the book's introduction.
+To dive deeper, I invite you to read the book's Welcome, which you can access through the "Look Inside" button on penguinrandomhouse.com.

 If you're an instructor interested in adopting this approach, its book, and my homeworks and programming assignments, please email me.
 You can find my contact information on my Harvard homepage.